 I just did a strangely therapeutic thing.
 I threw away my yearbooks.
-Yup, all of them, every grade from first to twelfth.
+All of them, every grade from first to twelfth.
 And I’m here to tell you, it felt fantastic.

 I have never been one to dwell on the past or pine for the good ol’ days.
-I try new things, learn from the experience, and move on.
+I like to try new things, learn from experience, and move on.
 I am always looking forward to the next chapter, the next goal, the next challenge, whatever, as long as it’s next.

 My wife and I moved a lot during the first decade of our relationship, most of it work-related.
 We’ve done regional moves, cross-country moves, and international moves.
 On average, we moved about twice per year, which taught us to loathe many of our possessions.

-Because you know what sucks?
+You know what sucks?
 Moving heavy crap from one place to another.
-And you know what really sucks?
+You know what really sucks?
 Moving heavy crap that you never use from one place to another.

 We moved so often that we decided to implement some rules to make our transitions easier.
 First, we decided to own nothing that couldn’t be moved by a single person.
 No more sleeper sofas, only chairs and sectionals.
 Second, we invested in reusable bins to eliminate the hunt for cardboard boxes.
 That alone significantly reduced the headaches.
 And third, we resolved to chuck or donate any non-seasonal item that we hadn’t touched in three months.
 But for some reason, certain items enjoyed immunity from that rule, like yearbooks.